paketo-buildpacks/blog/content/posts/0034-builders-stacks-images-structure.md

 author: pacostas
 ---

-## What has changed on how we ship the Builders and the base images

 We recently finished implementing the [core builder RFC](https://github.com/paketo-buildpacks/rfcs/blob/main/text/0061-core-builder.md).
 This means quite a few changes across the Paketo Buildpacks organization, so we would like to walk you through the new structure (noble/UBI9) by comparing it with the old structure (jammy/UBI8) to highlight the differences.

 ## Changes to Base images (former stacks)